scrapy/scrapy/docs/topics/request-response.rst

 .. module:: scrapy.http
    :synopsis: Request and Response classes

-Scrapy uses :class:`Request` and :class:`Response` objects for crawling web sites.
+Scrapy uses :class:`scrapy.Request` and :class:`Response` objects for crawling web sites.

-Typically, :class:`Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`Response` object which travels back to the spider that issued the request.
+Typically, :class:`scrapy.Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`Response` object which travels back to the spider that issued the request.

-Both :class:`Request` and :class:`Response` classes have subclasses which add functionality not required in the base classes.
+Both :class:`scrapy.Request` and :class:`Response` classes have subclasses which add functionality not required in the base classes.
 These are described below in :ref:`topics-request-response-ref-request-subclasses` and :ref:`topics-request-response-ref-response-subclasses`.